Taxonomy and Botany of Japanese Barberry Shrubs

 'Aurea' is also something of a dwarf (3-4 feet tall).
 Its foliage starts out a vibrant yellow.
 'Rose Glow' attains the same mature height (6 feet) as the species plant.
 Its claim to fame is the fact that its leaves have three colors.
 Its leaves sport red and purple colors, streaked with off-white.

 But Berberis thunbergii is an invasive shrub in North America, where the bush has naturalized in some areas.
 For example, it can be seen all over the woods in the Quabbin Reservoir in Massachusetts, where barberry shrubs had been grown as landscape plants when people lived on the land.
 They have since multiplied, and they have spread beyond belief.

 It also seems that growing the cultivars, instead of the species plant, does not solve the problem.
 According to Boston.com, Jonathan Lehrer, at an invasive plants conference, "presented a study that found Japanese barberry cultivars such as the popular Crimson Pygmy can...produce seedlings that revert to the more invasive green form."

-In the future, you may be able to buy a Japanese barberry shrub that is not invasive.
-Lehrer is one of the researchers who has been trying to develop a sterile version of Japanese barberry.
-Stay tuned.
+But soon you will be able to buy a Japanese barberry shrub that is not invasive.
+Researchers at UConn have developed sterile cultivars of Japanese barberry that began hitting the market in the spring of 2018.
+These noninvasive barberry shrubs may take a while to reach your local garden center.
 But there should be no rush, especially if you are not a big fan of prickly plants.
 Landscaping with barbed wire is not everybody's idea of fun.
 An invasive plant that is much more tempting to grow, in the opinion of many gardeners, is burning bush shrub.